 Statues of wrinkled dogs like the one pictured bearing a strong resemblance to the Shar Pei date back to the Han Dynasty (c 200 BC).
 Others have been discovered in Tai Li, a small village in the Southern Province of Kwantung, which borders the South China Sea.
 More recently a 13th Century Chinese manuscript refers to a wrinkled dog.
 The name 'Shar Pei' literally means 'sand skin', referring to the roughness and shortness of the coat.

-But the Shar Pei's survival as a breed today relied on Hong Kong becoming a British Colony in 1842.
+The Shar Pei's survival as a pure breed today relied on Hong Kong becoming a British Colony in 1842.
 This was because by one century later, the Chinese Communist Party had eliminated dogs from most of China.
 But fortunately, because in the meantime the Hong Kong and Kowloon Kennel Association had recognised the Shar Pei as a pure breed in the 1970's, they were able to provide bloodlines for the rest of the world to resurrect the breed.
 They were introduced into Australia in the early 1980's[5a].

 Chow Chow pups c 1930